bapjiws/WAS/sources.md

     - [in Kali](https://tools.kali.org/information-gathering/masscan)
   - nmap (much slower)

+- Discovering New Targets (Brands & TLDs)
+  - Acquisition
-- Info like acquisition
+    - Wikipedia
-  - [Crunchbase](https://www.crunchbase.com/), discover innovative companies and the people behind them
+    - [Crunchbase](https://www.crunchbase.com/) -- discover innovative companies and the people behind them
+  - Linked discovery
+    - Burp
+  - Weighted link and reverse tracker analysis
+    - BuiltWith (also below)
+    - [DomLink](https://github.com/vysecurity/DomLink) -- a tool to link a domain with registered organisation names and emails, to other domains

 - Visual identification
   - EyeWitness -- take screenshots of websites, RDP services, and open VNC servers, provide some server header info, and identify default credentials if possible